Updated July 4, 2023

-The regression testing takes more time and effort if the size of application or software increase and with new releases it has to done completely that will increase the testing cost, but client generally not ready to pay for testing.
-The regression testing needs to be reduced but that cannot be done.
+The regression testing takes more time and effort if the size of the application or software increases, and with new releases, it has to be done completely that will increase the testing cost, but the client generally not ready to pay for testing.
+The regression testing needs to be reduced, but that cannot be done.
 Even the regression testing time cannot be reduced, as it is the main requirement to test the application thoroughly.
-The automation test cases and writing automation test scripts need a lot of effort and people do need a lot of knowledge to complete the testing.
+The automation test cases and writing automation test scripts need a lot of effort, and people do need a lot of knowledge to complete the testing.

-The testing tools are used to automate the testing efforts and that can be run automatically after code push and build.
-The test cases available and to run it manually, will take a lot of effort and time.
+The testing tools are used to automate the testing efforts and can be run automatically after code push and build.
+The test cases available and running them manually will take a lot of effort and time.
 To reduce the effort and time, automation tools are being used.
-The test cases are mostly recorded and playback type only.
+The test cases are mostly recorded, and playback type only.

 There is some testing automation tool available mentioned below:

 There are many other tools that are being used for writing scripts and testing the application or software, and test cases are frequently due to change in the system.
 The testing tool helps in testing the application in some particular ways as well.
-If there is new functionality embedded or any code change done for the defined period of time or days or in the latest sprint then test case’s needs to be executed as per the new functionality added.
-The other way for executing the regression test cases has to be executed again for all the application modules and it is referred to as end-to-end regression testing to cover all the functionalities of the product.
+If there is new functionality embedded or any code change done for the defined period of time or days or in the latest sprint, then test cases need to be executed as per the new functionality added.
+The other way for executing the regression test cases has to be executed again for all the application modules, and it is referred to as end-to-end regression testing to cover all the functionalities of the product.

 - Regression test really helps in performance optimization.

-- It helps in implementing continuous integration, as soon as the developer pushes the code the build triggered and regression test run automatically.
+- It helps in implementing continuous integration; as soon as the developer pushes the code, the build is triggered, and the regression test runs automatically.